-The first volume contains Spinoza's single most important work, the Ethics, and four earlier works: the Treatise on the Emendation of the Intellect, the Short Treatise on God, Man, and His Well-Being, Descartes' "Principles of Philosophy," and Metaphysical Thoughts.
-Also included are Spinoza's letters from the periods when these works were being composed.
+This first volume contains Spinoza's single most important work, the Ethics, and four earlier works: the Treatise on the Emendation of the Intellect, the Short Treatise on God, Man, and His Well-Being, Descartes' "Principles of Philosophy," and Metaphysical Thoughts.
+Also included are Spinoza's letters from the periods when these works were being written.

-Other Princeton books authored or coauthored by Edwin M. Curley:
+Other Princeton books authored or coauthored by Edwin Curley:

 Another Princeton book authored or coauthored by Benedictus de Spinoza: